 Are you offering the Study Abroad Workshop remotely?

-Are Study Trips for summer 2020 still running?
+Did Study Trips for summer 2020 run?

-After careful review of our study trip destinations and the current circumstances of the COVID-19 pandemic, the School has made the difficult decision to cancel all summer study trips.
+After careful review of our study trip destinations and the current circumstances of the COVID-19 pandemic, the School made the difficult decision to cancel all summer study trips.